dettonville/ansible-utils/docs/x509_certificate_verify.md

       * Use chain_path to include intermediate certificates when verifying certificates not directly signed by the root CA.
+      * For serial_number, provide as a decimal or hex string (with or without '0x').
+      * For version, specify 1 for v1 or 3 for v3 certificates.

 REQUIREMENTS:  cryptography>=1.5, pyopenssl